-Some experts are suggesting it’s a great time – the beginning of a new property cycle, while other property pessimists are suggesting the recent surge in property values will be short lived.
+Some experts are suggesting it’s a great time – a countercyclical opportunity to take advantage of the next stage of the property cycle, while other property pessimists are suggesting the fallout from Coronavirus will decimate our markets.

-Of course no one wants to buy near the top of the market and see the value of their properties fall and then wait a number of years for the market rise again.
+Of course, no one wants to buy a home or an investment property only to see the value of their property fall and then wait a number of years for the market rise again.

 It’s often said that timing is everything when investing, but I’ll let you in on a little secret – that’s not really the case.